SDM-TIB/CoPCA/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
-# 🧠🔗 COPCA: Capturing Symbolic Knowledge of Constraints and Incompleteness to Guide Inductive Learning in Neuro-Symbolic Knowledge Graph Completion
+# 🧠🔗 CoPCA: Capturing Symbolic Knowledge of Constraints and Incompleteness to Guide Inductive Learning in Neuro-Symbolic Knowledge Graph Completion
 Welcome to the official repository for **CoPCA**, a novel framework that integrates symbolic constraints and incomplete knowledge to guide neuro-symbolic learning.
 This pipeline enhances the quality of Knowledge Graph Embeddings (KGEs) through logical rule mining, heuristic categorization, and constraint-based learning — paving the way for more explainable and robust downstream tasks such as link prediction.

 ---